openscd/open-scd/docs/plug-ins.md

 > [!TIP]
 > How to add a plugin: [Extensions.md](../packages/open-scd/public/md/Extensions.md)

-## Core Plugins
+## Core Plug-ins

-Core plugins are general IEC 61850 Plugins.
+Core plugins are general IEC 61850 plug-ins.
 They can be used in any project.

 ### IED